jacksonbull87/Hit-Classification/readme.md

     Knowing that Hip Hop and Rap songs have increased in popularitiy over the past 10 years, the slight lean towards a higher speechiness value makes sense.
 However, further analysis on genre is needed to confirm this insight.

+## Deployment

+- Access a working model via the link below.
+IMPORTANT NOTE: Web App uses Spotify's API so if you submit a song that isn't available on the platform, then you will get an internal error.

+<div align="center"> https://hit-predictor.herokuapp.com/ </div>